Land value tax: Thailand

 The Thai government introduced the Land and Building Tax Act B.E.
 2562 in March 2019, which came into effect on 1 January 2020.
-It sets a maximum tax rate of 1.2% on commercial and vacant land, 0.3% on residential land and 0.15% on agricultural land.
+It sets a maximum tax rate of 1.2% on commercial and vacant land, 0.3% on residential land, and 0.15% on agricultural land.

 United States

-In the late 19th century George's followers founded a single tax colony at Fairhope, Alabama.
+In the late 19th century, George's followers founded a single-tax colony in Fairhope, Alabama.
 Although the colony, now a nonprofit corporation, still holds land in the area and collects a relatively small ground rent, the land is subject to state and local property taxes.

 Common property taxes include land value, which usually has a separate assessment.
 Thus, land value taxation already exists in many jurisdictions.
 Some jurisdictions have attempted to rely more heavily on it.
-In Pennsylvania, certain cities raised the tax on land value while reducing the tax on improvement/building/structure values.
-For example, the city of Altoona adopted a property tax that solely taxed land value in 2002, but repealed the tax in 2016.
+In Pennsylvania, certain cities raised the land value tax while reducing the tax on improvements/buildings/structures.
+For example, the city of Altoona adopted a property tax that taxed only land value in 2002, but repealed it in 2016.
 Many Pennsylvania cities use a split-rate tax, which taxes the value of land at a higher rate than the value of buildings.